 Oliver, L.E., Watters, A., Collins, D.W., Manion, I. & Davidson, S., (1995), Focusing on youth's attitudes towards mental

 health and illness, Unpublished manuscript, Children's Hospital of Eastern Ontario.

 Fink, P. & Tasman, A. (Eds.), (1992), Stigma and Mental Illness, Washington, DC, American Psychiatric Press.

 This book contains a series of papers that came out of a 1989 American Psychiatric Association annual meeting.
 The theme of

 that meeting was Overcoming Stigma and the papers presented discuss societal, historical and institutional issues of stigma.

-The papers alsoinclude narratives of people with mental illness
+They also include narratives of people with mental illness.

-This book examines the history of treatment of people with mental illness from 1436 to 1976 by means of excerpts from the
+This book examines the history of the treatment of people with mental illness from 1436 to 1976 through excerpts from the

-This book is a collection of first-person accounts and narratives, written by individuals who have had psychiatric disorders
+This book is a collection of first-person accounts and narratives, written by people who have had psychiatric disorders of

-of various kinds.
-It’s a companion text for college psychology courses, adding the voices and experiences of real people to
+various kinds.
+It serves as a companion text for college psychology courses, adding the voices of real people describing their

 This book describes how mass media (television, books, newspapers, movies, advertising, etc.) depict people with mental illnesses.